P&T Peer Mentorship Program

 If you would like to sign up for the current P&T cycle, as either a prospective mentee or mentor, please use the below linked form.

-Initial mentee/mentor matches will be communicated later this Spring.
-You can still sign up after that point, and matches will be made on a rolling basis for as long as mentors are available.
+Initial mentee/mentor matches have already been made, but you can still sign up.
+Matches will be made on a rolling basis through the Summer, as long as mentors are available.

 The initial phase* of this program will be aimed at School of Medicine faculty at the Assistant Professor level who are actively preparing packets for presentation in the upcoming P&T cycle (mentees) and faculty who have achieved promotion to Associate Professor level within the past 3 years or who have previously served on P&T committees (mentors).